stitchdata/docs/_connect-files/js/documentation/js-introduction.md

 sections:
   - content: |
-      Stitch.js is a JavaScript client for integrating Stitch's data source creation and configuration workflows seamlessly into your web application.
+      The Stitch {{ js.name }} is a library for integrating Stitch's data source creation and configuration workflows seamlessly into your web application.
 Using a pop-up window, end-users can:

         - Create a source of a particular type, such as Marketo or Salesforce
         - Authorize an existing source